Jigsaw-Code/altitude/docs/faq.md

 Yes.
 Altitude does not provide user accounts, but multiple users can use the tool at the same time.

-## How do I change the UI to to rename the _"Remove"_ review decision?
+## How do I change the UI to rename the _"Remove"_ review decision?

 We understand that not all platforms deal with content the same way.
 Maybe you block content or take another action instead of removing it, and want the action